misterrodg/FacilityMapper/README.md

 ### Find Function

 A Find function is available to generate example manifests.
-For example, running the command `python3 find.py --airport KIAD --sid --star --iap --centerlines` will generate a manifest called `generated_kiad.json` in the `./manifests` directory containing all SIDs, STARs, IAPs, and Centerlines for `KIAD`.
+For example, running the command `python3 find.py --airport KIAD` will generate a manifest called `generated_kiad.json` in the `./manifests` directory containing all SIDs, STARs, IAPs, and Centerlines for `KIAD`.
 All defaults are included so that you can modify them if you desire, or delete lines if you are okay with the default.

+Additional flags are available to narrow the result set for the given airport, along with flags for other map types.
 For more detail, see [FIND](./readme/FIND.md).

 ## Drawing the Facility